 Best Restaurants in San Marco

 Little sister to the popular Moxie Kitchen + Cocktails, Town Hall is the latest venture for two-time James Beard nominee Owner and Chef Tom Gray which opened in Spring 2017 in San Marco Square.

 With the goal of being the community gathering spot, Town Hall aims to bring California-inspired American cuisine with a comfortable west coast vibe.

 The atmosphere is very intimate and fine dining, but feels very welcoming and friendly kind of like being in someone’s house for a dinner party.

 As you enter, you start with the lounge with sofas and the bar area.
 Make your way further down the walkway, you’ll find the dining room with a view of the open kitchen.

-One thing to note is that, though they don’t serve liquor, but they do serve beer, wine cocktails and an extensive wine selection that changes often.
+One thing to note is that, though Town Hall doesn’t serve liquor, they do serve beer, wine cocktails and an extensive wine selection that changes often.